 I’ve touched on what are, in my opinion, the top (folding) lightweight knives on the market before when I published my list of the best EDC pocket knives.
 There are quite frankly some great featherweight folders out there that would be truly ideal for hikers to have on them when they’re out and about.
-Yet I find that even with a top 5 in the lightweight knives section on that list, I still do get a lot of questions about what I think hikers should get with regards to EDC knives.
+Yet I find that even with a top list in the lightweight knives section of that article, I still do get a lot of questions about what I think hikers should get with regards to EDC knives.

-In case, like for some of those who’ve asked me on social media, the 5 options I found weren’t quite enough in terms of options for you, I’m going to flesh things out here.
+In case, like for some of those who’ve asked me on social media, the folders I found weren’t quite enough in terms of options for you, I’m going to flesh things out here.
 There are plenty of lightweight knives on the market, some much more lightweight than others.
-And while I’m going to start off with showing you the very same 5 knives I listed in the best EDC knife article I wrote up (after all, I still do believe those are the top 5 lightweight EDCs), I’m also going to present you with a slew of other options in case my top 5 aren’t up your alley.
+And while I’m going to start off with showing you the very same knives I listed in the best EDC knife article I wrote up (after all, I still do believe those are the top lightweight EDCs), I’m also going to present you with a slew of other options in case those folders aren’t up your alley.

 Top 5 Best Lightweight EDC Folding Knives for Hikers